Jacob-Mellichamp/jacob-mellichamp.github.io/About.md

 		<p>
 				I am Jacob Mellichamp, Founder of ProjectStar.
-				Growing up in the Information-Age I was fascinated by electronics: phones, video games, and computers
+				Growing up in the Information-Age I was fascinated by electronics: phones, video games, and computers.
-				- and wanted to make sense of it all.
+				I wanted to make sense of it all.
 This curiosity in electronics morphed into a passion for software engineering and network administration.
 I love and respect all aspects of computer science no matter